goh-joshua/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

+**⚠️ Important:**
-**⚠️ Important:** Each organization name must be unique.
+- Each organization name must be unique.
 You cannot add two organizations with the same name.
+- For organization names, spaces do not matter, so multiple consecutive spaces are treated as a single space.

 </div>